Land Development Ordinance

 The report allows the public, development stakeholders, elected and appointed officials, the Citizens Advisory Committee, and City staff the opportunity to review the overall structure of the proposed revisions before the actual code drafting begins, providing an early opportunity to make corrections or suggest other approaches before significant time and resources are invested in actual drafting.

 The first installment of the LDO project has been completed.
-A rough draft of the zoning module is available for public review, input, suggestions, etc. Public workshops have been scheduled for in-person participation in further ordinance development (for more information please reference the Public Input tab at the top of this page).
-But, anyone can provide input any time by emailing yourthoughts to firstname.lastname@example.org.
-We invite everyone to review both the assessment report and the draft zoning module and share feedback.
+A rough draft of the zoning module is available for public review, input, suggestions, etc. Public workshops for in-person participation in further ordinance development were held on November 30 and December 1, 2022 (for more information please reference the Public Input tab at the top of this page).
+Everyone in the community is invited to review both the assessment report and the draft zoning module and provide input any time by emailing your thoughts to firstname.lastname@example.org.
+We ask that you provide feedback by January 31, 2023.

 Land development ordinances are a set of regulations, standards, and tools that describe what can be built where in New Braunfels.
 This includes zoning, but also other ordinances affecting land development in the City, such as subdivision platting, historic preservation standards, and the requirements for signs.
 This update project will not only review and update the content of these ordinances, it will also combine them into one central document, with an internally consistent and logical organizational structure.